HTML

 Pass --format html to the compile or watch subcommand or provide an output file name that ends with .html.
 Note that you must also pass --features html or set TYPST_FEATURES=html to enable this experimental export target.

-When using typst watch, Typst will spin up a live-reloading HTTP server.
+When using typst watch, Typst will launch a live-reloading HTTP server.
 You can configure it as follows:

 Web App